12 roles and responsibilities of a personal trainer

 We’ve covered the major roles of a personal trainer above.
 Still, the following points are certainly worth looking at if you want to have a successful and long-lasting career as a fitness professional.

-It’s your job to ensure that every client you cross paths with has a positive experience, as making an impact on how others view their fitness is what it’s all about.
+It’s your job to ensure that every client you encounter has a positive experience, as making a lasting impact on how others perceive their fitness is what it’s all about.
 It’s what keeps clients coming to you and ultimately makes fitness accessible to everyone.

 10. Acting as a positive role model